NGSchoolEU/website/content/post/2022-06-16-ngschool-2022-application-form-solutions.md

 **SP2:** What is the probability that a person who gets a positive result actually has Celiac disease, if they also have a first-degree relative diagnosed with it?
 **Solution:** 0.68

+Explanation:

+An accuracy of a test is measured as the number of cases it correctly detects as positives (true positive, TP), plus the number of controls it correctly reports as negative (true negative, TN), out of the total number of samples tested (including TP, TN, and false positives FP, and false negatives FN).

+Take a hypothetical scenario for SP1.
+If we tested 10,000 people, 100 of which have Celiac disease, a test with 0.95 accuracy would report 0.95 x 100 = 95 TP and 0.95 x 9,900 = 9,405 TN.
+It would also wrongly report 0.05 x 100 = 5 FN (people with disease who would get a negative test result), and 0.05 x 9,900 = 495 FP.
+Fraction of TP out of all the positives reported by the test is 95 / (95 + 495) = 0.16.

+In the SP2 scenario, the prevalence of disease is 10 times higher, so 1,000 out of 10,000 cases would be positive.
+Now the test with 95% accuracy would report 0.95 x 1,000 = 950 TP and 0.95 x 9,000 = 8,550 TN.
+It would also wrongly report 0.05 x 1,000 = 50 FN and 0.05 x 9,000 = 450 FP.
+Fraction of TP out of all the positives reported by the test now is 950 / (950 + 450) = 0.68.

 ### SP3
 In a study that looked at the effect of substance A on the global gene expression levels of 20 thousand genes in 10 cell line samples, authors report significantly reduced and increased expression for 1287 and 446 genes, respectively (t-test, p value<0.05).
 Which of the following problems occurs in this analysis?